 - anyone who learns to consume media in his target language

-Even if you only learn a language to watch media in your target language, you should still spend some time on learning how to speak.
-It will help you to understand language much quicker due to your improved mastery of grammar and vocabulary and their interrelations, which will in its turn increase your language comprehension.
+Even if you only learn a language to watch media in your target language, you should still spend some time learning how to speak.
+It will help you to understand language much quicker due to your improved mastery of grammar and vocabulary and their interrelations, which will, in turn, increase your language comprehension.

-All in all, my opinion is that for the most people out there, speaking is the superior learning method as it allows you to practise what probably matters to you the most – being able to communicate.
+All in all, my opinion is that for most people out there, speaking is the superior learning method as it allows you to practice what probably matters to you the most – being able to communicate.

 What’s more, writing offers almost no benefits memory-wise compare to speaking.

-Having that said, you should remember that the ultimate answer might be more complex for you.
+Having that said, you should remember that the ultimate answer might be more complicated for you.
 Some learn a language to write, some to watch movies and some to talk.
-Choose your goal and choose your preferred learning method in accordance with it.
+Choose your goal and choose your preferred learning method accordingly.

 Question for you: